41 Easy Company Culture Ideas From Real Companies

 38. Poll your people

 Any given organization will have a unique company culture, regardless of whether it was intentionally formed or not.
 An organizational culture is not defined by one individual and your culture should evolve as your business does.
-Getting into the habit of regularly surveying your team about their likes and dislikes within the office will help you to deliberately create a corporate culture that encompasses the full team’s input.
+Getting into the habit of regularly surveying your employees about their likes and dislikes within the office will help you to deliberately create a corporate culture that encompasses the full team’s input.

 The staff at Name.com, a domain registrar located in Denver, CO, views their team as a family.
 “One of the best parts about Name.com’s culture is that everyone plays a part in defining it,” says Lead UI/UX Engineer Jon Liu.
 “Our culture is not set in stone or defined by a single person; it has evolved over time to accommodate and reflect the people on our team.”
 For Liu, Name.com’s culture is more than just it’s perks — “It’s about the genuine relationships we’ve formed over the years and the family we’ve grown into over time.”